 - Verification of completed observation hours

 - Statement of professionalism

 - 3 recommendation forms (at least one from a former college instructor and at least one from a certified athletic trainer)

 The GRE is not required for admission.
-Please review the MSAT admission materials before applying.
+Please review the MSAT admission materials (PDF) before applying.

 The MSAT program is not responsible for documents lost in the mail, and all submitted application materials become the property of the School.